psf/request-for/2019-Q4-PyPI/RFP.md

   - Milestone 1 - Verifiable cryptographic signing of artifacts
   - Milestone 2 - Systems for Automated Detection of Malicious Uploads

+In total, we expect your proposal to be 5-10 pages long, but feel free to go under 5 or over 10 pages if you feel it is appropriate.

 ## Evaluation criteria

 ### Potential pass/fail: